fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 Version 2.2 was released in December 2008, updating GSearch to work with Fedora 3.1+.

-Version 2.3 was released in May 2010, updating GSearch to work with Fedora 3.3.
+Version 2.3 was released in July 2011.
 See feature list below.

 The Fedora Commons Documentation for FedoraGSearch is at http://fedora-commons.org/confluence/display/FCSVCS/Generic+Search+Service+2.3.

-The same information is available in the source download from sourceforge.net at src/html/search-service.html, and after installation at http://localhost:8080/fedoragsearch .
+The same information is available in the source download at src/html/search-service.html, and after installation at http://localhost:8080/fedoragsearch .

 The new features in Version 2.3:

-- Fedora 3.3 compatibility
-- Lucene 3.0 compatibility
+- Lucene 2.9 compatibility
 - Solr 1.4 compatibility
 - Simplified configuration, see the new configFgs23/ and configvalues23.xml
   (resolving FCREPO-464, thanks to Renaud Waldura)
+- log4j.xml set to daily rolling file
 - ...

 The new features in Version 2.2: